timjogorman/RicherEventDescription/ms-amr.md

 ![little prince example 1](lpp-intro3.png "An example of set/member annotation")

-General Guidelines -- What Should I Put in Identity Clusters?
+Part II: General Guidelines -- What Should I Put in Identity Clusters?
 =============================================================

 ::bangbang:: *Remember the above guiding principles: we are trying to re-enact AMR coreference distinctions whenever possible.
 Because there are many additional complexities, we will be including many additional guidelines and special cases, but remember to speak up if you feel that your annotations are deviating from within-sentence AMR behavior.*